Sawtaytoes/OneForm/everything-explained/show-an-error-message-under-a-group-of-fields.md

 ### Displaying errors anywhere by passing them in

-The simplest way is passing `errorMessages` into `<OneForm />` on a field that'll only be used for displaying error messages:
+The simplest way is passing `errorMessages` into `<OneFormProvider />` on a field that'll only be used for displaying error messages:

 ```jsx
 import {